especies

 which grows on dead coral, though some species

 may feed on the coral itself.
-In either case one can
+In either case one

-have a second set of jaws in their throat to grind
+parrotfish.
+They have a second set of jaws in

-down the coral, which is excreted as sand.
-Thus we
+excreted as sand.
+Thus we can thank the

-can thank the parrotfishes, for their digestive tracts
+parrotfishes, for their digestive tracts are at

-are at least partially responsible for the white sandy
+least partially responsible for the white sandy

 beaches we enjoy so much.
 They often feed in